Acquira’s Investment Committee Will Help You Find Better Businesses

 • Compare it to similar deals they have looked at over the years

-• Any additional information or questions that the AE should dig deeper on before or after LOI and during the site visit.
+• Are there any additional information or questions that the AE should dig deeper into before or after LOI and during the site visit?

 Ken’s Process